gborghesan/latex_notes/README.md

 pdfcrop --margins 10 main_gantt.pdf main_gantt_crop.pdf
 convert -geometry 1600x1600 -density 800x800 -quality 100 main_gantt_crop.pdf main_gantt.png
 ```
-lualatex is need if the extra font is used.
+lualatex is needed if the extra font is used.

 the result looks like the following